THE STRUGGLE FOR IRAN

 PETROLEUM AND PROGRESS IN IRAN

-Oil flows through a vast, interconnected system, linking crude from scattered, isolated oil fields to markets throughout the world, from Europe to Asia and the Americas.
-The result is energy, economic growth, carbon production--and wealth.
+Oil flows through a vast, interconnected system, linking crude from scattered, isolated oil fields to markets throughout the world.
+The result is energy, economic growth--and wealth.
 But who gets to share in oil's bounty?
-Where do the rights of companies end and those of the nation-states begin?
+Where do the rights of companies end and those of nation-states begin?
 And when national governments finally wrest control from the hands of private corporations, what then can be done to turn petroleum into progress?

 Publication: FALL 2022